qshao/Tip4deepMD-kit/README.md

 Install tensorflow-gpu c++ interface:
-(Note: the versions of tensorflow with python and C++ must be the same) Install bazel-0.25.2 (check if the bazel works with tensorflow you want: 0.15.0 works with 1.12.0 and 0.25.2 works with 1.14.0, it is a trick thing; you may need to install javac to install bazel, see install tutorial of deepMD-kit) download tensorflow from github: git clone https://github.com/tensorflow/tensorflow tensorflow -b v1.14.0 --depth=1 (1.14.0 is the version we used) configure tensorflow installation: ./configure Note:select right python and library if there are multiple pythons on the workstation Select "Y" when asked if tensorflow with CUDA support.
+(Note: the versions of tensorflow with python and C++ must be the same) Install bazel-0.25.2 (check if the bazel works with tensorflow you want: 0.15.0 works with 1.12.0 and 0.25.2 works with 1.14.0, it is a trick thing; you may need to install javac to install bazel, see install tutorial of deepMD-kit)

+download tensorflow from github: git clone https://github.com/tensorflow/tensorflow tensorflow -b v1.14.0 --depth=1 (1.14.0 is the version we used)

+configure tensorflow installation: ./configure Note:select right python and library if there are multiple pythons on the workstation.
+Select "Y" when asked if tensorflow with CUDA support.
-Identify the locations of CUDA toolkit and cuDNN if they are not installed in the default places Do not select clang as CUDA compiler
+Identify the locations of CUDA toolkit and cuDNN if they are not installed in the default places.
+Do not select clang as CUDA compiler.
 If you have a very new gcc, be careful because it may not be compatible with CUDA, then select /usr/bin/gcc, usually this is a low version.

 Use bazel to compile tensorflow (this is a very long process, be patient)
 Tip: you may need add this to WORKSPACE if bazel does not work. http_archive(